 Norovirus cruise illness outbreaks

 - (Legend Of The Seas) April 13, 2015, CDC reported on the relocation voyage March 30 to April 14 to homeport San Diego CA, a total of 135 passengers (out of 1746, or 7,7%) and 7 crew (out of 748, or 0,9%) suffered from Norovirus symptoms (Gastrointestinal disease) nausea, vomiting, diarrhea.
 The ship was operating on 14-day Panama Canal itinerary from Fort Lauderdale Florida to California.

 - Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official illness report would be issued.

-On the above map you can track TUI Discovery 2 cruise ship’s position now.
+On the above map you can track Marella Discovery 2 cruise ship’s position now.
 It shows the vessel’s current location at sea (or in port) by live tracking of its IMO number 9070620.
 If you lose the ship on the map, please reload this page.